 You don't need to look at many photos of our accommodation in Sani and our suite in Ikos Dassia to realise that it all looks VERY similar.
 In fact, I wrote in my review of Ikos Dassia that the similarity was a bit disconcerting for me.
 It was like being back in Sani, except we weren't...

 Enough about cushions and trimmings, let's actually talk about the type of accommodation that is available and why Sani wins.
 So since writing this comparison of the two brands, I've found out that most of the Ikos resorts (if not all) have been launched in buildings that already existed.
-In other words, they are in hotels that the company bought or in properties previously owned.
-In other words, none of the Ikos resorts were purpose built, albeit lots of intentional re-development and construction has occurred with some new buildings added on.
+In other words, they are in hotels that were already built and the company bought them and then refurbished.
+In other words, none of the Ikos resorts were purpose-built, albeit lots of intentional re-development and construction has occurred with some new buildings added on.

 Sani, however, has grown from being one main building with some villas as Sani Club to purpose-built villas, bungalows, and in the case of Sani Beach Club, a purpose built high-rise hotel.
 This means the company have had slightly more control on the layout and logistics of Sani resort.
 This does give it a slightly better feel in terms of how well it works practically and also how much more private and elegant some of the rooms were.

-At Ikos Dassia, our room was also a two-bedroom private pool villa and it had an almost identical layout but it wasn't independent from the main hotel building.
-This meant our exit and entrance was down a hotel corridor.
+At Ikos Dassia, our room was also a two-bedroom private pool villa and it had an almost identical layout, and plenty of space, but it wasn't independent from the main hotel building.
+This meant our interior exit and entrance was down a hotel corridor.
 This wasn't a big deal, of course, but it was a little odd to have such a huge (and gorgeous!) apartment but to then exit and enter the property down a hotel corridor.
-And with two footpaths almost immediately at the end of the garden, it just didn't feel as private.
+And with two footpaths almost immediately at the end of the garden, it also just didn't feel as private.